 - How do we get the medications that we need and what is their cost?

 It should be relatively easy to take an OVUM prescription to your GP and kindly ask him to help you with getting the drugs from a UK chemist.
 The drugs you will need are usually given as HRT in women, so most GPs are familiar with them.

 Alternatively we may provide you with all the medication required for your treatment.
-Cost varies according to the dosage required but an average figure would be around 200 Euros for egg donation treatment.
+Cost varies according to the dosage required.
 Commercial prices of drugs in Greek pharmacies can be found on the website of the Greek National Drug Organisation.

 - Does OVUM provide a service for freezing eggs or/and embryos?

 Yes.
 OVUM operates in fully-equipped, latest technology laboratories that give excellent pregnancy results with the use of vitrification procedure for embryos.
 We also use vitrification for freezing eggs and results are encouraging as this is still an experimental method.

 - How many eggs do we receive on average?

 We provide 8 eggs on average.